Fully Funded MFA Programs

 Benefits offered: Tuition waiver, health insurance

-Arizona State University is well known for its MFA program and has the acclaimed faculty and award-winning alumni to show for it.
+Renowned for its MFA program, Arizona State University boasts distinguished faculty members and accomplished alumni as evidence of its success.
 Through small classes, intimate workshops, and one on one mentoring, students are encouraged to push their writing abilities in a number of different genres.
 When students are admitted to the program and submit a teacher assistantship application, they are awarded a teaching assistantship and stipend.
-Each teaching assistantship carries a three-course per year load.
-Students in Arizona State University's MFA program must enroll in a minimum of six credit hours each semester.
+Each teaching assistantship carries a three course per year load.
+Students in Arizona State Universitys MFA program must enroll in a minimum of six credit hours each semester.
 Students of the program also have additional opportunities to receive creative research fellowships, attend conferences like the Desert Nights, Rising Stars Writers Conference, moderate panels at conferences, and more.

 University Of Alabama, Tuscaloosa